• Skip to content

 For example, someone who has had issues with theft probably shouldn’t be given a job to help count the offering.

-A personal interview is also an added layer of protection and is a great way to get to know the volunteer, understand their interests and get a feel for the best position for that person.
+A personal interview is also an added layer of protection and is a great way to get to know the volunteer, understand their interests, and determine the best position for that person.

-This personal conversation can also be beneficial as it sends a message to the volunteer that the organization has an interest in them and cares about those people who represent the ministry.
+This personal conversation can also be beneficial as it sends a message to the volunteers that the organization is interested in them and cares about those who represent the ministry.

 6. Job Assignment

-All volunteer roles should have a well-defined role description to ensure the volunteer has a good understanding of what is expected of them and the detail of job tasks.
+All volunteer roles should have a well-defined role description to ensure the volunteers understand what is expected of them and the details of job tasks.

-For example, a volunteer who helps usher should know what time they need to be there, who they need to report to, where to find needed supplies and how to respond in an emergency.
+For example, a volunteer who helps usher should know when they need to be there, who they need to report to, where to find needed supplies, and how to respond in an emergency.

 7. Training